Himeyuri students: Himeyuri Peace Museum

-The Himeyuri Peace Museum was modelled after the main school building in which the girls had once studied.
+The Himeyuri Peace Museum was modeled after the main school building in which the girls had once studied.
 Renovated and reopened on Okinawa Memorial Day in 2009, the museum has six display chambers displaying photos from the eve of the Battle of Okinawa, the Haebaru Army Field Hospital, portraits of all the young victims who died after the military's retreat to the southernmost tip of the Kyan Peninsula, panels explaining the circumstances under which they died, twenty-eight volumes of testimonials and memoirs by survivors, and a life-sized diorama of the aforementioned cave where many students lost their lives.

 The testimonials bring to life each phase of the battle, as witnessed by the student nurses.
 Some of the former nurses have served as both tour guides and curators at the museum.
 A second renovation of the museum took place in June 2020, with input from surviving Himeyuri students.